asvae/my-articles/vue-navbar/article.md

 </template>
 ```

-We should also composeName for route to define how the name would be displayed.
+We should also compose name for route to define how the name would be displayed.
 I use `route.meta.title` and then fall back to `route.name`.
 But you might as well derive your own scheme, using `vue-i18n`, for example.

 ```javascript
   methods: {